 Podcasts are an excellent way to relax your mind when you are off of your work.
 With podcasts, you stay productive in your spare time.
-Podcasts have been there since 2004, however, the 2020-2021 Covid-19 pandemic gives it more popular among the people.
+Podcasts have been there since 2004, however, the 2020-2021 Covid-19 pandemic gives them more popular among the people.

-The real benefit of listening to the podcasts is your eyes are not engaged so you can listen to the podcast while doing other work.
+The real benefit of listening to podcasts is your eyes are not engaged so you can listen to the podcast while doing other work.

 So, it’s a brilliant way to pass the time, consuming some productive information.
-Suppose you are traveling and there is nothing to do on the way then it’s great to listen to the podcasts.
+Suppose you are traveling and there is nothing to do on the way then it’s great to listen to podcasts.

-The podcasts, I have listed down here provide you great advice and insight into your musical career just in an entertaining way with full of laughter, interest, and entertainment.
+The podcasts, I have listed down here provide you great advice and insight into your musical career just in an entertaining way full of laughter, interest, and entertainment.